 The goal of the Science Department’s curriculum is to encourage our students to explore Science, Technology, Engineering, and Mathematics (STEM) from freshman through senior year.
-Students at St. Joseph’s Academy consistently use state-of-the-art laboratory equipment, probe ware and data and graphing analysis software in conjunction with their laptops to investigate principles and develop their knowledge and mastery of science.
+Students at St. Joseph’s Academy consistently use state-of-the-art laboratory equipment, probe ware with data collection, and graphing analysis software in conjunction with their laptops to investigate principles and develop their knowledge and mastery of science.
 Inquiry-based labs and direct manipulation of biological specimens are also used as STEM learning endeavors.
-Project-based design and engineering investigation is part of several classes from freshman through senior year.
-Courses for juniors and seniors that are particularly oriented toward current STEM initiatives include Engineering Design Applications, ACC Forensics, ACC/AP Physics, Honors Anatomy and Physiology, AP Biology, Zoology, Marine Sciences, Geology, Genetics and Chemistry.
+Project-based design and engineering investigations are part of several classes from freshman through senior year.
+Courses for students that are particularly oriented toward current STEM initiatives include Honors Biology, Honors Chemistry, Honors Physics, Environmental Science, Genetics, Human Anatomy, Independent Science Research, Marine Sciences, Zoology, ACC Forensic Science, ACP Human Anatomy and Physiology, AP/ACP Biology, AP Chemistry, and AP Physics.

-- To observe and study the physical and biological aspects of the environment.
+- Students will observe and study the physical and biological aspects of the environment.

-- To search for relationships among the observations.
+- Students will search for relationships among the observations.

-- To develop curiosity about why these relationships exist.
+- Students will develop curiosity about why these relationships exist.

-- To apply acquired facts and concepts to new situations.
+- Students will apply acquired facts and concepts to new situations.

-- To communicate new knowledge clearly and precisely.
+- Students will communicate new knowledge clearly and precisely.

-- To develop an appreciation and respect for the surrounding world.
+- Students will develop an appreciation and respect for the surrounding world.

 Three credits of lab science are required for graduation.
-These required credits will be met by taking Biology in the freshman year, Chemistry in the sophomore year and Physics in the junior year.
+These required credits will be met by taking a biology course in the freshman year, a chemistry course in the sophomore year, and a physics course in the junior year.

-Note: Any junior or senior choosing to take more than 1.0 science credit during any given school year must obtain departmental approval.
+Note: Any student choosing to take more than 1.0 science credit during any given school year must obtain departmental approval.